 waterfall: water falling down from a high place - น้ำตก

-wipe out: to get rid of something completely - กำจัดให้หมดไป
+wipe out: to get rid of or kill off something completely - กำจัดให้หมดไป

 Published: 27 Jan 2015 Total views: 1,331

 Published: 30 Jan 2015 Total views: 1,071

 Published: 30 Jan 2015 Total views: 1,455